rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Use `aria-describedby` to the `fieldset`, linking to a span out of the form-group.
 This produces mixed results across the assisted tech matrix.
   - Add the `aria-invalid` attribute to form-group controls as this may cause user confusion on if all or just one item are required

+### Use When
+- **On Input**
+  - A user is typing into a form control which has complex formatting requirements
+- **On Change**
+- Providing errors or warning UI related to user entered formatting or invalid selections
+- Providing errors or warning messaging related to user entered formatting or invalid selections
+- Providing success confirmations related to a user entered form control which complies with formatting requirements
+- **On Submit**
+- Providing errors or warning messaging related to user entered formatting, incomplete inputs, or invalid selections
+- Elevating error or warning UI that already provided via OnChange or OnInput validation

+### Don't Use When
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
+- Providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications)
+- Providing summaries of errors, warnings, or success messaging related to form submission [validation summaries](../validation-notifications/#validation-summary),
+- Page usage should be blocked until the user takes an action within the message or exits (see [Alert Dialog](../alerts/#user-confirmation-alerts)

 ## Validation Summary